 Get Proof You Needed to Miss Work

-Insurance companies will try to deny your claim for lost wages by saying that it wasn’t necessary for you to miss time at work.
+Insurance companies will try to deny your claim for lost wages by saying that you didn’t need to miss time at work.
 You’ll need to get proof that says otherwise.
 Meet with your doctor and explain that you need a statement in support of your claim.
 Your doctor will probably ask you a series of questions about your injury, level of pain, mobility, and your job duties.
-They’ll determine whether your injury would prevent you from doing your job for a period of time.
+They’ll determine whether your injury would prevent you from doing your job for some time.